 Hello!
 I’m Carly-May, a freelance journalist with a BSc in Politics and International Relations from the University of Southampton.

-In September I will be starting a fast-track NCTJ Diploma in Journalism at Brighton Journalist Works.
+I’m currently studying for my NCTJ Diploma in Journalism at Brighton Journalist Works.

 Below you can find the most recent words that I’ve written.
 I accept freelance work, so please feel free to get in touch!

 Carly-May Kavanagh talks to British guitar Childcare about increasing fame and the value of small live music venues

 A magazine founder is raising money to distribute care packages to homeless women in Brighton this winter.
 Caitlin-Finn Ballard, 22, who works at a music agency in London and co-runs King Mob Magazine, got the idea after watching BBC documentary Girls Living on the Streets of Brighton, released earlier this year.